-A neurologist shares how parents can help their children during seizures and what steps to take next.
+A pediatric neurologist shares how parents can help their children during seizures and what to do after a child has a seizure.

 Parents who witness their children having seizures can feel helpless and afraid.
-We asked Kevin Ess, M.D., Ph.D., the director of Pediatric Neurology at Monroe Carell Jr. Children’s Hospital at Vanderbilt, to answer parents’ questions about how to handle a child’s first seizure.
+We asked Kevin Ess, M.D., Ph.D., the director of Pediatric Neurology at Monroe Carell Jr. Children’s Hospital at Vanderbilt, to answer parents’ questions about how to respond to a child’s first seizure.